pani3610/obs-parody-ticker/issues.md

     + [x] Exception handling for Pillow.Image.open() on windows.
 This is not expected to happen.
 There is no such error thrown on Mac.
         + Replacing ```except:``` with ```except Exception:``` does the trick.
 + [x] Kill orphan threads when starting and stopping ticker.
++ [ ] Add ticker OBS source dynamically and integrate with OBS source.
+Set its height width position based on OBS settings of resolution etc. Make all of this part of ticker class.
+    + [ ] Set scroll speed multiple of single character length
+    + Source settings and source properties both can be manipulated from the websocket.
+    + GetTextFreetype2Properties and GetSourceSettings give the same results.
+Better to use GetSourceSettings for settings and GetSceneItemProperties to get properties.
+    + Source width and height cannot be changed through SetSceneItemProperties.
+Use SetSceneItemTransform.
+    + [ ] calculate switching time based on pixel count rather than character count.
+    + [ ] Check if scene has Ticker Source.
+If not import from a JSON file.
+    + [ ] If found, set the source settings (font,text etc.)
+    + [ ] When switching ticker,update textfile and get the size of the rendered OBS source and calculate the switchToNextFeed time based on it.